billhails/CEKF/docs/PRINT.md

-`puts` needs a bit of thought, I might just expand it to something like `(putc* ',' ' ')`. where `putc*` bytecode is followed by a count and prints and pops that many chars from the stack (minus 1).
+`puts` needs a bit of thought, I might just expand it to something like `(putc* ',' ' ')`. where `putc*` bytecode is followed by a count and prints and pops that many chars from the stack (minus 1 to preserve the stack cost invariant).

 ## simple general case, booleans etc.